Skip to footer content

 Create Background Jobs

-Define the methods you want to run as a background job.
+Define the methods you want to run as background jobs.
 These methods should be static or instance methods of a class with a parameterless constructor.
-The jobs can be run as recurring jobs or many jobs can be run.
+Jobs can be run as recurring jobs, or you can run multiple jobs simultaneously.

 public class MyBackgroundJob